lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 They want to collect an even larger dataset.

-Apply representations to more downstream tasks like audio synthesis and separation.
+Apply representations to other downstream tasks like audio synthesis and separation.